Table of Contents

 What Is Compound Interest?

-Compound interest multiplies the interest rate by your principal balance plus the amount of interest that's already accrued in your account.
+When calculating compound interest, the interest rate is multiplied by your principal balance plus the amount of interest that's already accrued in your account.
 For that reason, compound interest is sometimes referred to as earning "interest on interest."

 Say, for example, that a customer has $10,000 in a retirement savings account and the financial institution offers a 2% interest rate.
 If the financial institution compounds interest once a year, the account would accrue $200 in the first year ($10,000 x 0.02).
 But in the second year, you would receive an interest credit of $204.
 That's because the financial institution is multiplying its 2% rate by $10,200, which is the amount of the initial deposit plus the previous year's interest.

 The extra $4 generated by using compound interest may not sound like much of a difference.
 But the key to compounding is that the effect becomes larger over time.

 Assuming the customer above does not make any additional deposits or withdrawals, that same account would be worth $12,190 in 10 years if the interest is compounded yearly.
 And by year 20, its value would jump to $14,859.